jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 ## Binding

 The set of surrounding artifacts in scope at the time of the closure's creation is called its **binding**.
 The binding is comprised by local variables, method references, constants and other artifacts, defined BEFORE the the closure is created.
 If not, the variable will have to be explicitly passed to the closure if we want to use it inside it.
-When the closure is created, it 'binds' and drags around its envinonment with it: The closure will keep track of all the artifacts, retaining references to them.
+When the closure is created, it 'binds' and drags around its environment with it: The closure will keep track of all the artifacts, retaining references to them.
 So, if, for example, a variable in a closure's binding it's reassigned to another object after the closure is created, the closure will keep track of that change, and the variable will refer to the newly assigned value.
 Each closure has its own set of variable copies.

 ## Scope

 The scope refers to the 'visibility' or 'accessibility' of an artifact (local variable, constant, method...) at a determined point of the program.
 If an artifact is accessible, we say it is 'in scope'.

-Blocks share local scope with the code that preceds them.
+Blocks have access to local variables that precede them because they are part of the binding when the closure is created; the closure drags the artifacts in scope at the time of its creation.

 In Ruby, blocks serve as closures: they can serve as the bodies of anonymous function objects, and those objects preserve the local variables and other artifacts that are in scope at the time of their creation, even if the function objects get handed around other local scopes.

-Bindings and closures determine the variable scope rules in Ruby.
-'Inner scopes' can access 'outer scopes' because, at the time of the code execution in the 'inner scope', variables from the 'outer scope' are in effect, they are part of the binding, so they are retained by the 'inner scope' closures, but not viceversa, because they are not in scope (not part of the binding when the closure is formed) at the moment of the 'outer scope' code execution.
+Bindings and closures determine the variable scope rules in Ruby, and they are behind what we call 'inner' and 'outer' scopes: 'Inner scopes' can access variables from the 'outer scopes' because, at the time of the code execution in the 'inner scope', variables from the 'outer scope' are in effect, they are part of the binding, so they are retained by the 'inner scope' closures, but not viceversa, because those variables are not in scope (not part of the binding when the closure is formed) at the moment of the 'outer scope' code execution.

 ## Block